Solved! Is a Home Warranty Worth It?

 A home warranty can supplement homeowners insurance.

 There is some natural confusion about the function of homeowners insurance vs. a home warranty since both are intended to protect against unexpected catastrophes that can befall a home.
 Homeowners insurance covers damage and theft: If a home is hit by a falling tree during a storm, is torn apart by a tornado, or is the target of a break-in, homeowners insurance will typically help restore the home to its former state.
 However, homeowners insurance specifically excludes system failures and appliances that stop working as a result of age, improper maintenance, or normal wear and tear.
-Ordinary system failures are just as likely (or more) to occur than the types of disasters covered by insurance.
+Ordinary system failures are just as likely (or more likely) to occur than the types of disasters covered by insurance.
 This is where a home warranty can be a good investment.
 If the home’s systems have been regularly maintained and the homeowner can demonstrate that they’ve been in good working condition, the warranty can cover a significant portion of the repair or replacement of a boiler that’s stopped working, a water heater whose thermocouple has failed, or an oven that won’t ignite.
 Sometimes coverage is needed from both a warranty and insurance for the same issue.
 For example, if a home’s electrical wiring malfunctions and causes a fire, both the fire damage and the replacement of the home’s wiring will need to be paid for.
 A home warranty will typically cover the cost of the electrical repair, while insurance is likely to cover the fire damage.
 Together, a home warranty and homeowners insurance protect homeowners from the brunt of any unexpected and significant expenses.
 As Fields says, “A home service plan is the perfect complement to your homeowners insurance, as it provides repairs or replacement at a lower cost or no additional cost when normal wear and tear causes appliance or system breakdowns—which insurance won’t cover.”

 Home warranties can be affordable and can help homeowners save money on repairing or replacing whole-home systems or appliances.

 In order to be worth the cost, the best home warranty plan will strike a balance between affordability and ample coverage.
 An effective plan can relieve homeowners of the anxiety that at any moment a costly repair could set them back financially or put them in debt.
-In the event that an appliance or whole-home system does fail, it can save homeowners hundreds or thousands of dollars on repairs or replacement.
+In the event that a covered appliance or whole-home system does fail, the warranty can save homeowners hundreds or thousands of dollars on repairs or replacement.
 According to Fields, “Maintenance and repairs are an inevitable part of homeownership and yet according to a recent survey, one in four homeowners do not have a budget set aside for this purpose.
 One of the best ways to avoid a situation where you have to choose between repairs is to plan ahead with a home service plan that covers your home systems and appliances when breakdowns or damage occurs due to normal wear and tear.”

-The average home warranty cost range is between $264 and $1,425 per year, with most homeowners paying around $600 annually.
+The average home warranty costs between $264 and $1,425 per year, with most homeowners paying around $600 annually.
 Many home warranty companies offer a base plan with general coverage and optional add-ons for additional appliances or systems that homeowners would like to have protected.
 Homeowners can work with their home warranty provider to come up with a plan that suits their needs and does not break the bank.
 The relatively low cost of a home warranty is well worth the peace of mind of protecting an investment in a new home.

 Homeowners are never required to have a home warranty policy, but in some cases, it’s a good idea.